Nuclear Safeguards Act 2018

 Overview

 This bill ensures the UK maintains effective nuclear safeguards after leaving the European Atomic Energy Community (Euratom).
-It mandates the government to negotiate agreements with international bodies and countries to replace the safeguards currently provided by Euratom, preventing a gap in nuclear safety regulations.
+It mandates the government to secure new international agreements and, if necessary, request a delay to the UK's withdrawal from Euratom to avoid a gap in safeguards.

 Description